elenairurueta/ApneaDetection/README.md

 ## Overview
 This project is the final assignment for my Biomedical Engineering degree.
 It involves developing a machine learning model based on Convolutional Neural Networks (CNN) to detect sleep apnea in EEG signals.
 ## Initial Version
-In the initial version of this project, simulated signals with characteristics similar to real EEG signals were used to test the model.
+In the initial version of this project, simulated signals with characteristics similar to real EEG signals were used to train and test the model.
+## Second Version
+In the second version of this project, HomePAP Database EEG signals from polisomnography studies were used to train and test the model.
+More information about these signals can be found in the Docs folder.

 ## Installation

 Clone the repository: